Gavin Barwell: Lillian's Law

 Lillian's Law is a law-reform campaign named after Lillian Groves, a 14-year-old constituent of Barwell's who was killed outside her home in New Addington by a driver under the influence of drugs.
 He was sentenced to eight months' imprisonment, reduced to four months by entering a plea of guilty at the earliest opportunity.

 Barwell successfully lobbied the Prime Minister, David Cameron to introduce legislation to make driving under the influence of drugs a similar offence to driving under the influence of alcohol.
 Cameron met the Groves family and legislation was included in the 2012 Queen's Speech.
 The legislation created a new offence under the Crime and Courts Act 2013.

 PPS and junior minister

 Barwell was appointed Parliamentary Private Secretary to Greg Clark, Minister for Cities and Decentralisation.
-In September 2012, he was appointed as Parliamentary Private Secretary to Michael Gove the Secretary of State for Education.
-The Prime Minister David Cameron appointed Barwell to the position of Assistant Government Whip on 7 October 2013.
+In September 2012, he was appointed as Parliamentary Private Secretary to Michael Gove, the Secretary of State for Education.
+On 7 October 2013 the Prime Minister David Cameron appointed Barwell to the position of Assistant Government Whip.
 On 15 July 2014, Cameron promoted Barwell to the position of Government Whip, Lord Commissioner.

 At the 2015 election, Barwell retained his seat with a majority of just 165.
 Barwell's book, How to Win a Marginal Seat: My Year Fighting for my Political Life, was published in March 2016.
 At the 2017 general election held just 15 months later, Barwell lost his marginal seat.

 He was Minister of State for Housing and Planning and Minister for London from July 2016 to June 2017.